awexli/2D-Space-Shooter/README.md

 >> went with instantiating explosion prefab

 ## To be improved on
-- hard coded boundaries
+- Hard coded boundaries
-- no use of inheritance
+- No use of inheritance
 - UIManager not using _lives of player class
 - Audiosource being referenced too many times
-- audio for damaged player
+- Audio for damaged player
+- Classes referencing each other from all over the place

 ## To be added in the future
 - Levels